lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 Note that other documents like {{X509.2019}} and {{RFC5280}} use the term "trusted CA" or "trust anchor" instead of "root CA".
-This documents continues using "root CA" based on the above definition because it is also present in the ASN.1 syntax that cannot be changed easily.
+This document continues using "root CA" based on the above definition because it is also present in the ASN.1 syntax that cannot be changed easily.